mrpantherson/mrpantherson.github.io/index.md

 <img src="images/spectral.png?raw=true" alt="Spectral Analysis Graph"/>

-Another fun project, I built a complete full stack testing environment combining a responsive front end with a secure Flask backend, a scalable SQL database, and integrated user authentication.
-The system supports dynamic, real time graphs generated from live database queries, making it easy to visualize trends and monitor activity.
-Strong database integrity is maintained through robust validation and transactional safeguards, ensuring reliable data handling.
-This environment serves as a versatile sandbox for developing, testing, and refining features while maintaining production level security and performance.
+Another fun project, I built a testing setup with a front end connected to a Flask backend, backed by a SQL database with user login and role based access.
+It generates real time graphs from live queries and keeps data consistent through constraints and validation.
+The environment supports rapid feature prototyping, API testing, and database performance checks, all in a single integrated setup.

 <img src="images/gridworld.png?raw=true" alt="Gridworld Example"/>